mawinkler/c1-playground/docs/play/tools.md

 1. `sentry-get-reports` - Downloads all Sentry reports generated within the last 24hs to your local directory
 2. `sentry-trigger-ebs-scan` - Trigger a full scan for a given EC2 instance with one or more EBS volumes attached
+3. `sentry-trigger-ecr-scan` - Trigger a full scan for a given ECR repo
+4. `sentry-trigger-ebs-scan` - Trigger a full scan for a given Lambda
-3. `sentry-remove-snapshots` - Delete snapshots created by `sentry-trigger-ebs-scan`
+5. `sentry-remove-snapshots` - Delete snapshots created by `sentry-trigger-ebs-scan`

 ### Script `sentry-get-reports`